Don Moore

 Japanese Zeros shot down his B-24 bomber down

-Herb May of Port Charlotte, Fla. flew as tail gunner in B-24 called ‘Wild Princess’
+Herb May of Port Charlotte, Fla. flew as tail gunner in B-24 called ‘Wild Pussy’

-A tail gunner in a B-24 bomber dubbed “Wild Princess,” Staff Sgt.
-Herb May was on the first daylight mission flown by the U.S. Air Force over Berlin in February 1944.
+A tail gunner in a B-24 bomber dubbed “Wild Pussy,” Staff Sgt.
+Herb May was on one of the first daylight mission flown by the U.S. Air Force over Berlin in May 1944.
 He had plenty of company — there were 800 heavy bombers in the armada that day attacking the German capital.
-Read the rest of this entry »

 Arnold Heins survived Pearl Harbor